 Dine out with a difference

 Westerpark is one of Amsterdam’s most exciting culinary hotspots, with restaurants to suit all tastes and budgets.
 Links to the neighbourhood’s seafaring past can be felt at fish & chip restaurant De Gouden Hoek or sunny seafood hotspot Mossel & Gin.
 But for something even more unique, head to the iconic REM Eiland – a striking red and white rig (once a pirate broadcasting platform) looming high over the harbour – to dine in an unforgettable industrial structure with far reaching panoramic views.
-If you prefer to keep your feet on dry land, an equally unique experience can be found at De Culinaire Werkplaats – a workshop style restaurant offering a changing, themed menu with an interactive focus.

 Go gaming at Ton Ton Club

 Who said arcade games are just for kids?
 Trade your euros for tokens and enjoy some quality gaming time at this retro arcade bar and restaurant in Westerpark.
 The concept is simple: get a drink, get some tokens, and work your way through a nostalgic mix of arcade classics like Mortal Kombat, Dance Dance Revolution, Mario Kart: Arcade GP and hands-on games such as pinball, claw machines and ticket-churning redemption games.
 The restaurant serves a great Japanese themed menu, and there’s a terrace interspersed with hands-on table top games for warmer days and evenings.

 Soak up the beachy vibes at het Stenen Hoofd